mhatzl/mantra-wiki/5-Requirements/5-REQ-extract.md

 ^#{1,6} `(?<req_id>[^`"]+)`: \S+
 ```

-## `extract.jira`: Extract requirement IDs defined in Jira

-Atlassian Jira is a widely used project management tool.
-For *mantra* to be used by companies, it must be possible to extract requirement IDs from Jira.

 ## `extract.custom`: Extract requirement IDs from JSON

 There are various project management tools, and it is infeasible to implement extractors for each one.